Neha3011/live-stocks/README.md

 # Live Stocks
 This is a single page application in react 16, which shows live stock data in a tabular form.
 Everything is thoroughly tested by writing unit tests using JEST framework.
 To maintain the code quality, eslint is used.
 Github pages is integrated for automated deployment.
-You can see the demo at[Demo Link](https://neha3011.github.io/live-stocks/)
+You can see the demo at [Demo Link](https://neha3011.github.io/live-stocks/)

 ### Follow steps to run the project

 ```sh